Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 Files which are commonly seen:

-- `setup.py`
-- `setup.cfg`
-- `pyproject.toml`
+`setup.py`, `setup.cfg`, `pyproject.toml`, `requirements.txt`.

 All are files which packaging-related tools consume.
-Which files does one use for packaging?
+What do each of these files do?

 ---